-Collagen's key properties stem from its role as the body's main structural protein.
-It provides skin elasticity, joint function, and bone density.
+The key properties of collagen stem from its role as the body's main structural protein.
+It provides skin with elasticity, joints with flexibility, and bones with proper density.
 This article discusses its fundamental importance for health.

 What is collagen and what is its structure?

-Collagen is the most important protein in the human body, constituting approximately 30% of all proteins.
-It serves as a building block of connective tissue, which holds organs and tissues together .
-Its unique structure resembles a triple helix—three polypeptide chains twisted around each other.
+Collagen is the most important protein in the human body, accounting for about 30% of all proteins.
+It functions as a building block of connective tissue, which binds organs and tissues together.
+Its unique structure resembles a triple helix – three polypeptide chains twisted around each other.
 This structure gives it extraordinary tensile strength.
-Each chain is composed of amino acids, primarily glycine, proline, and hydroxyproline.
-These amino acids give collagen its specific properties and enable the formation of stable, strong fibers.
+Each chain consists of amino acids, mainly glycine, proline, and hydroxyproline.
+These give collagen its specific characteristics and enable it to form stable, strong fibers.

-Nearly 30 types of collagen have been identified in the human body, but several of them are crucial.
+Nearly 30 types of collagen have been identified in the human body, but a few of them are of key importance.

 -

-Type I collagen is the most common, making up 90% of the total.
-It forms the skin, bones, tendons, and ligaments, giving them their hardness.
+Type I collagen is the most common, making up as much as 90% of the total.
+It builds skin, bones, tendons, and ligaments, giving them hardness.

 -

-Type II is the main component of joint cartilage, where it forms a network of fibers responsible for shock absorption and smooth movements.
+Type II is the main component of articular cartilage, where it forms a network of fibers responsible for cushioning and smooth movement.

 -

-Type III collagen often occurs with type I. It is crucial for the elasticity of the skin, blood vessels, and internal organs, creating a delicate framework for them.
+Type III collagen often occurs with type I. It is crucial for the elasticity of skin, blood vessels, and internal organs, forming a delicate scaffold for them.

-The fundamental properties of collagen are related to its ability to form structures that serve as scaffolding for cells.
-It helps organs maintain their shape.
+The basic properties of collagen are related to its ability to form structures that serve as a scaffold for cells.
+Thanks to it, organs maintain their shape.
 This protein is also essential in the wound healing process.
-When tissue is damaged, fibroblasts produce collagen to create new tissue that fills the gap.
-Its presence in blood vessel walls provides them with elasticity and strength, which is crucial for proper blood circulation and maintaining adequate blood pressure.
+When tissue damage occurs, fibroblasts produce collagen to create new tissue that fills the void.
+Its presence in the walls of blood vessels ensures their elasticity and strength, which is crucial for proper blood circulation and maintaining appropriate blood pressure.

-The influence of collagen on the condition of the skin, hair and nails
+The impact of collagen on the condition of skin, hair, and nails

-Collagen is often called the protein of youth because it is responsible for the skin's density, firmness, and hydration.
-In the dermis, it forms a dense mesh that supports the epidermis.
-With age, collagen production declines, and existing fibers degrade, leading to wrinkle formation.
-This protein is also an important structural component of hair and nails.
-By providing amino acids for keratin production, it influences their structure.
-Adequate collagen levels make hair stronger and nails less brittle.
+Collagen is often called the youth protein because it is responsible for the density, firmness, and hydration of the skin.
+In the dermis, it forms a dense network that supports the epidermis.
+With age, collagen production decreases, and existing fibers degrade, leading to wrinkle formation.
+This protein is also an important building block of hair and nails.
+By supplying amino acids for keratin production, it affects their structure.
+An adequate level of collagen makes hair stronger and nails less brittle.

 How does collagen affect the musculoskeletal system?

-Collagen is also fundamental to the musculoskeletal system.
-It is the main component of joint cartilage, which covers the surfaces of bones in joints.
-It keeps the cartilage smooth and elastic, reducing friction and enabling movement.
-A deficiency in this protein leads to cartilage abrasion, which can cause pain and stiffness.
-Collagen is also a crucial component of bones, where it forms the matrix on which minerals are deposited.
-It gives bones elasticity, protecting them from fractures and increasing their resistance to stress.
+Collagen is also of fundamental importance for the musculoskeletal system.
+It is the main component of articular cartilage, which covers the bone surfaces in joints.
+Thanks to it, the cartilage is smooth and elastic, which reduces friction and enables movement.
+A deficiency of this protein leads to cartilage wear, which can cause pain and stiffness.
+Collagen is also an important component of bones, where it forms a matrix on which minerals are deposited.
+It gives bones elasticity, protecting them from fractures and increasing their resistance to loads.

-Collagen-rich connective tissue also builds the intestinal wall, creating a protective barrier.
-The amino acids contained in collagen, especially glycine and glutamine, play a role in maintaining the integrity of the intestinal epithelium .
-By strengthening the connections between cells, they can contribute to the tightness of the intestinal barrier.
-This limits the penetration of unwanted substances from the gastrointestinal tract into the bloodstream.
-The proper structure of this barrier is crucial for maintaining the balance of the intestinal microbiota and the functioning of the body's immune system.
-It is worth noting, however, that few studies have suggested a positive effect of collagen on intestinal health, and this topic is still not widely discussed among scientists.
+Connective tissue rich in collagen also builds the intestinal wall, forming a protective barrier.
+Amino acids contained in collagen, especially glycine and glutamine, play a role in maintaining the integrity of the intestinal epithelium.
+By strengthening the connections between cells, they can contribute to sealing the intestinal barrier.
+This limits the penetration of undesirable substances from the digestive tract into the bloodstream.
+The proper structure of this barrier is crucial for maintaining the balance of the gut microbiota and the functioning of the body's immune system.
+It is worth noting, however, that few collagens have studies suggesting its positive effect on gut health, and this topic is still not popular among scientists.

 Collagen deficiency – causes and visible effects

-Collagen production naturally declines after the age of 25, and this process accelerates during menopause.
-External factors also contribute to collagen loss: excessive sun exposure, smoking, a diet high in sugar, and a deficiency in vitamin C, which is essential for its synthesis.
-The effects of deficiency are immediately apparent: skin thins, wrinkles appear, and hair and nails become brittle.
-A thorough understanding of the properties of collagen facilitates understanding these processes.
+Collagen production in the body naturally decreases after the age of 25, and this process accelerates during menopause.
+Its loss is also affected by external factors: excessive sun exposure, smoking, a diet rich in sugar, and vitamin C deficiencies, which is essential for its synthesis.
+The effects of deficiency are visible to the naked eye: the skin becomes thinner, wrinkles appear, and hair and nails become brittle.
+A deep understanding of collagen's properties facilitates understanding these processes.

-How to replenish collagen levels in the body?
+How to supplement collagen levels in the body?

-Collagen levels can be supported through diet, such as bone broths.
-However, the amount of protein supplied this way may be insufficient.
+Collagen levels can be supported through diet, e.g., bone broth.
+However, the amount of protein supplied in this way may be insufficient.
 Therefore, supplements are gaining popularity.
-The most effective form is hydrolysates, or highly absorbable collagen peptides.
-Understanding the properties of collagen helps in choosing a supplement.
-Beef products, valued for their amino acid profile, dominate the market.
-By choosing a supplement such aseatyx hydrolyzed bovine collagen , you provide your body with ready-made peptides for synthesis.
+The most effective form are hydrolysates, i.e., highly absorbable collagen peptides.
+Understanding the properties of collagen helps in choosing the right preparation.
+Bovine products, valued for their amino acid profile, dominate the market.
+By choosing a supplement, such as eatyx hydrolyzed bovine collagen, the body is supplied with ready-made peptides for synthesis.

-Regularly taking collagen supplements can provide a range of health benefits.
-Improved skin hydration, elasticity, and fine lines are observed.
-Physically active individuals and the elderly may experience reduced joint pain and improved mobility.
-Supplementation can also support bone health by affecting bone density.
-When analyzing the properties of collagen, it's important to remember that effects vary from person to person and depend on diet, regular use, and lifestyle.
+Regular intake of collagen supplements can bring a number of health benefits.
+In the context of skin, an improvement in its hydration, elasticity, and a reduction in fine wrinkles are observed.
+Physically active and older people may experience a reduction in joint pain and an improvement in their mobility.
+Supplementation can also support bone health by affecting their density.
+When analyzing the properties of collagen, it is worth remembering that the effects are individual and depend on diet, regularity of use, and lifestyle.

 Collagen supplements are considered safe and well-tolerated.
 Rare side effects are limited to mild gastrointestinal discomfort.
 The main contraindication is an allergy to the protein source.
-People allergic to fish should avoid marine collagen, and those allergic to beef should avoid bovine collagen.
-Always choose products from reputable manufacturers who offer high-quality products, such as eatyx 's liquid bovine collagen , which facilitates daily use.
+People allergic to fish should avoid marine collagen, and those with an allergy to beef – bovine collagen.
+Always choose products from trusted manufacturers that offer high-quality preparations, such as liquid bovine collagen from eatyx, which makes it easy for daily use.